42seeds/0/0/hsari.md

 <font color="#ffff00"><b>Hypervisors </b></font>
 ***Type - 1 (Bare Metal)***
 These run directly on host's hardware, facilitating optimized resource allocation.
 Popular examples include ESXi, Hyper-V and Proxmox.
 They used in server environments.
+They don't need a Host OS rather works directly on hardware.
+Mostly used in servers.

 ***Type - 2 (Hosted)***
 These operate as additional layer on top of your existing OS.
 Mostly used in PC's.